LEARNAcademy/Instructor-Handbook/README.md

 - Each student is given some sticky notes.
 - For a predetermined amount of time students write one note per sticky for things that they **liked**, **learned**, and **loathed**.
 - Students post the stickies up on the whiteboard.
 - When time is up, the students go up to the board and arrange the stickies by topic.
-Then students and instructors discuss the topics listed.
+- Students and instructors discuss the topics listed.

 **3 Learned | 2 Questions | 1 AHA!**